 The team behind Potato Pirates had the goal of providing users with an introduction to what typically amounts to 10 hours worth of programming concepts in 30 minutes.
 Potato Pirates is a card game that covers the same concepts one would need when coding on a computer screen.
 The video below gives you a quick overview of the mission players embark on as they explore programming concepts.

 The Potato Pirates card game was created by Codomo.
-If you haven’t heard of them before, Codomo is a Singapore-based education technology company focused on nurturing children’s creativity through empathy, technology, and design education.
+If you haven’t heard of them before, Codomo is a Singapore-based education technology company.
+They are also focused on nurturing children’s creativity through empathy, technology, and design education.
 I’ve had a chance to look at a Potato Pirates workshop outline along with some of the materials mentioned in their Kickstarter page.
-If this is something you’re working on this school year – or a topic you’re interested in learning more about – you’ll definitely want to take a look at the Potato Pirates Coding Card Game!
+Are you working on this concept this school year?
+Is it a topic you want to learn more about?
+You’ll definitely want to take a look at the Potato Pirates Coding Card Game!

 Learn more about the Potato Pirates Coding Card Game by heading over to their Kickstarter page!